Natural gas delivery

 Water mains and service lines

-Main: The large pipe laid in or along a street is called a water main.
+Main: The large pipe laid in or along a street.
 The main is four inches or more in diameter with a fire hydrant attached to it.
 M.U.D. is responsible for water mains.

 Corporation: A valve connecting the main to the water service line.
 M.U.D. is responsible for the corporation.

 Service Line: The pipe from your house to our main.
 If the main is across the street, the service runs under the street.
+A private line connects to the closest main when there is no main adjacent to your proerty.
 The property owner owns and maintains the water service line.

 Curb/Stop Box: Provides access to the curb stop or valve.
 Usually located between the back of the curb and property line.
 If the stop box is too high, it may be a hazard for anyone walking over it and should be lowered.
 You are responsible for maintenance of the stop box.
 It must remain accessible and operable.